 This depends on what you need and what your budget will allow.
 In all cases you need a highly reliable service that is easy to support and use.
 This includes handling Spam and virus protection.
-Google G Suite has reputation for being the Gold Standard for this.
+Google Workspace has reputation for being the Gold Standard for this.
 But others do an excellent job as well.
 Lets compare some features of three email services.

 I recommend going with a reliable service that is easy for you to support.
 Even if it costs a few extra dollars.
-You can find email services that are less expensive than Google’s G Suite, but few are as reliable or easy to use.
+You can find email services that are less expensive than Google’s Workspace, but few are as reliable or easy to use.
 G Suite is a cloud-based productivity suite that includes Gmail for professional email, Drive for online storage, Hangouts for video meetings, Calendar for scheduling and Docs for editing files.
 You could eliminate the need to purchase desktop office software like Microsoft Word and Excel and just use G Suite on low cost computers like Chromebook.
 This has advantages for employees that may not be collocated.
 They can share documents seamlessly from anywhere in the word.